 There are a limited number of positions and placement for federal work-study/student employment cannot be guaranteed.
 If a student secures employment through this program, they will be paid for the hours that they work in the form of a payroll check and will not receive funds in advance.
-Campus job openings can be viewed at http://global.wells.edu under the student employment tab.
+Campus job openings can be viewed at the Globe (Wells College community portal) under Student Employment.

 Students who are at least one-fourth American Indian, Eskimo, or Aleut and are enrolled members of a tribe, band, or group recognized by the Bureau of Indian Affairs, may qualify for aid under this program.
 Application forms may be obtained from the Bureau of Indian Affairs Office.

 If you (or your spouse) are a veteran or you’re the dependent of a veteran, educational benefits may be available.
 Under the Post-9/11 Veterans Education Assistance Act of 2008, many post-9/11 veterans and service members will be eligible for a new comprehensive education benefits package that goes beyond helping to pay for tuition.
 Many veterans who served after September 11, 2011, will get full tuition and fees, a monthly housing stipend, and a $1,000 a year stipend for books and supplies.
 The new bill also gives Reserve and Guard members who have been activated for more than 90 days since 9/11 access to the same GI Bill benefits.
-Information is available at www.gibill.va.gov/benefits/index.html or call 1.888.GI.BILL.1 (1.888.442.4551).
+More information is available at the U.S. Department of Verterans Affairs education benefits website or call 1.888.GI.BILL.1 (1.888.442.4551).

 Students are required to notify the financial aid office of the amount and type of veteran’s benefits that you will receive each year.
 Your Veteran’s Benefits do not affect your eligibility for federal funds.
 However, Wells College will consider any veteran’s educational benefit as a resource for financial aid.
 This means that financial assistance (grants and/or scholarships) offered through Wells may be reduced when the amount of VA benefits are factored into the award.
 The total of your veteran’s benefits, other federal, state and institutional aid cannot exceed the Wells College cost of attendance.

 The Armed Forces also offer financial aid opportunities for service members and their families.
-For more information on recruitment incentives, visit the U.S. Department of Defense website at www.todaysmilitary.com.
-Click on “Benefits” at the top of the site, then go to “Education Support.”
+For more information, visit Today's Military, a website produced by the U.S. Department of Defense.

 This program provides full-time educational awards in return for community service work.
 You can work before, during or after your post-secondary education, and you can use the funds either to pay current educational expenses or to repay federal student loans.
 For more information, contact: